yorevs/homesetup/docs/handbook/USER_HANDBOOK.md

 ### Alias Definitions

 Here is where you feel yourself home.
-You can override or add additional aliases by adding entries to your installed **~/.aliases** file.
-When you first install HomeSetup this file will be created automatically for you, so you just need to customise it the wat you want.
+You can override our default aliases by changing your installed **~/.aliases** file.
+When you first install HomeSetup this file will be created automatically for you, so you just need to customise it the what you desire.

 **Notice that** Sometimes we need to update this file when we add/change some functions.
 We will always keep a backup of this file prior to changing it, so you can always get what you have inside it and move to the new file.